Zozimus

-Michael J. Moran (c.
+Michael Afton (c.
 1794 – 3 April 1846), popularly known as Zozimus /'zQzIm@s/, was an Irish street rhymer.
 He was a resident of Dublin and also known as the "Blind Bard of the Liberties" and the "Last of the Gleemen".

 Biography

 Michael J. Moran was born about 1794 in Faddle Alley off the Blackpitts in Dublin's Liberties and lived in Dublin all his life.
 At two weeks old he was blinded by illness.
 He developed an astounding memory for verse and made his living reciting poems, many of which he had composed himself, in his own lively style.
 He was described by songwriter P.J.
 McCall as the last gleeman of the Pale.

 Many of his rhymes had religious themes; others were political or recounted current events.
 He is said to have worn "a long, coarse, dark, frieze coat with a cape, the lower parts of the skirts being scalloped, an old soft, greasy, brown beaver hat, corduroy trousers and Francis Street brogues, and he carried a long blackthorn stick secured to his wrist with a strap."

 He performed all over Dublin including at Essex Bridge, Wood Quay, Church Street, Dame Street, Capel Street, Sackville Street, Grafton Street, Henry Street, and Conciliation Hall.
 He began each oration with the verse: